devtron-labs/devtron/docs/user-guide/application-groups.md

 ## Key Features

-### Building Images
+### Building Application Images

 The **Build & Deploy** tab of your application group enables you to trigger the [CI builds](../reference/glossary.md#image) of one or more applications in bulk.

-1. Select the applications using the checkbox and click the **Build Image** button present at the bottom.
+1. Select the applications using the checkboxes and click the **Build Image** button present at the bottom.

     ![Figure 4: Build Option](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/select-app.jpg)